Zingerman’s celebrating 40 years with Habitat for Humanity donations match

-ANN ARBOR, Mich. – To celebrate its 40th birthday, Tree Town’s infamous Zingerman’s is matching up to $40,000 in donations for Habitat for Humanity of Huron Valley.
+ANN ARBOR, Mich. – To celebrate its 40th birthday, Tree Town’s famous Zingerman’s is matching up to $40,000 in donations for Habitat for Humanity of Huron Valley.

 The Zingerman’s Community of Businesses has a goal to raise $80,000 throughout March for the Washtenaw County nonprofit--a sum that could help rehabilitate two homes or support the building of a brand new home.